Advanced prostate cancer- How can my side-effects be managed?

 The most common side-effects are those that develop during or shortly after your treatment.
 They may include fatigue and skin reactions, where the skin over the treated area may become temporarily red.
 Not all men will get all of the side-effects.
 There is no way of knowing which of them you will get or how much trouble they will cause you.
 During your treatment, your radiation therapists can discuss your side-effects and advise you on how best to manage them.

 If you would like more information on radiotherapy, call the Cancer Nurseline on 1800 200 700 for a free copy of the booklet Understanding Radiotherapy or visit a Daffodil Centre if there is one in the hospital you visit.

-You can also download the booklet Understanding locally advanced and prostate cancer.
+You can also download the booklet Understanding advanced (metastatic) prostate cancer.
 You might also like to view our radiotherapy page for further information.

 Sometimes a radioactive injection can help with symptoms of prostate cancer that has spread to the bones, by shrinking the bone cancer and slowing its growth.
 Your doctor will tell you if this treatment is suitable for you or not.
 Examples of radioactive injections are strontium, samarium and radium-223 (Xofigo ®).

 This treatment can also help to ease bone pain due to cancer.
 It may take up to 3 weeks for the pain to reduce but the effect of the treatment can last for several months.
 You can have this treatment as an outpatient.
 The radiation is first injected into a vein, usually in your arm, then it travels to your bones, where it affects the cancer cells.